81-526 Gdynia, ul. Świerkowa 30/2

 PolskiEnglish

-Bartosz Biechowski, legal advisor, born 1977 in Gdynia
+Bartosz Biechowski, attorney-at-law, was born in 1977 in Gdynia.

-Graduate of the 3rd Secondary School in Gdynia, the University of Gdańsk and postgraduate studies in intellectual property law at the University of Warsaw.
+He is a graduate of the 3rd Secondary School in Gdynia, the University of Gdańsk, and completed postgraduate studies in intellectual property law at the University of Warsaw.

-Foreign languages: English (CPE), Russian and French (DELF and Certificat de Francais Juridique).
+He is fluent in English (CPE certificate) and also speaks Russian and French (DELF and Certificat de Français Juridique).

-Member of the Council of the Polish Association of Shipping Entrepreneurs, the Management Board of the Polish Maritime Law Association and an arbitrator of the International Court of Arbitration at the National Chamber of Maritime Economy in Gdynia.\\
+Bartosz is a member of the Council of the Polish Shipowners' Association, a board member of the Polish Maritime Law Association, and serves as an arbitrator at the International Court of Arbitration of the National Chamber of Maritime Commerce in Gdynia.

 Marine accident investigation in Poland.